vratsel/generic-jms-ra/README.md

          </resource-adapters>
      </subsystem>

 This particular configuration binds a JMS connection factory to "java:/GenericJmsXA".
 Under the covers it looks up the "XAConnectionFactory" via JNDI from JBM_HOST.
+The "JndiParameters" are, of course, specific to JBoss AS 5 since that is the JNDI implementation to which we are connecting here.
+To connect to a different kind of server you'll need to specify its specific JNDI properties as appropriate.

 ## Example MDB